sanjaypani/2025/README.md

 Output : 2 & 4 <index>

+5. Difference Between ExecutorSevrice & ThreadPool ?
+6. explain CAP theorem ?
+7. Explain Saga Pattern ?
+8. advantage of consumer group in kafka ?
+9. what is consumer offset ?
+10. what ack status 0,1 and all in kafka ?
+11. what is the formula you are using for creating partition and replication factor for your kafka broker in your project ?
+12. what scenario you will go for kafka based aproach ?
+13. when to use sql vs NoSql ?
+14. Explain JWT Token and how you are going to implement it ?
+15. what is http 403 how it will be generated ?
+16. Spring Boot Performance improvement ?
+17. 3 tier application running in AWS (Spring boot + Microservices + Any DB + Any UI framework).
+Users facing latency issue how you are gonna troubleshoot ?
+18. same sceenario lets say url is not wokring how you aregonna trouble shoot ?
+19. In our Porejct lets say Docker image is more (nearly 1 GB), how are you gonna reduce the size ?
+20. Docker EntryPoint VS CMD VS Run ? explain with same example

 5. Question 4 : lets Say array is unsorted how to apparoach using <2 pointer Technique> ?

 Ans :